DamianKrecisz/CookBalance/README.md

 # CookBalance!

-The application created by Damian Kręcisz - [If you want contact with me, check my Linkedin](https://www.linkedin.com/in/damiankrecisz/) :smiley:
+The application created by Damian Kręcisz - [If you want to contact with me, check my Linkedin](https://www.linkedin.com/in/damiankrecisz/) :smiley:

 [Check demo app hosted on Firebase](https://cookbalance-41649.web.app/)